 - Vehicle repair or replacement costs

 However, the losses stemming from a car accident are rarely only financial in nature.
-Other types of harm accident victims might experience don’t come with a dollar figure attached.
+Other types of harm accident victims might experience don’t include a dollar figure attached.
 Non-economic damages compensate for these losses, including:

 - Pain and suffering